Ask me how you can use your out of network benefits.

 You can connect with your laptop (as long as it has a built-in webcam and audio device, most do) or your mobile device.
 If you use your mobile device, it's recommended you use a pair of earphones for better sound quality.
 If you have a desktop computer make sure it has a webcam and consider using compatible headphones for better sound quality.

 Choosing a therapist or coach is a very personal decision.
-Therapy is only as effective as the relationship between therapist and client and because of this, I offer a complimentary 15-minutes consult call to learn more about your individual situation and goals.
+Therapy is only as effective as the relationship between therapist and client and because of this, I offer a complimentary 15-minute consult call to learn more about your individual situation and goals.
 Then, when we meet for your first session, ask yourself: “Can I see myself feeling safe and comfortable with this person?
 Does it seem like they *get* me?”
 It doesn’t matter how many degrees a therapist has hanging on the wall; if you don’t feel good about sitting in a room with that person, it may not be good therapy.
 So please book a complimentary consult call with me.